noahc3/Homebrew-Guide/hacking/caffeine/pegascape.rst

 2. Select your WiFi network and pick Change Settings
 3. Set **'Primary DNS'** to **'<insert pegascape fake news dns ip>'**
 4. Save and perform the connection test.
-5. **The connection test should pass.** Press HOME.
+5. **The connection test should pass without any registration prompt.** Press HOME.
 6. Tap the **News** icon.
-7. Select the new **"Launch PegaScape"** news entry.
+7. Select the new **"Launch PegaSwitch"** news entry.
-8. Tap the video to load PegaScape.
+8. Tap the "ReSwitched" video to load PegaScape.

 Step 4: Rebooting to Hekate (Caffeine)
 --------------------------------------

 1. On the PegaScape page, select the **Caffeine** icon.
 Wait for a prompt with a textbox to appear.

+    * On firmwares 4.0.1 and 4.1.0, the spinner will freeze and the exploit can take up to 45 seconds to run.
+Be patient.

-    * If the exploit fails, press the HOME button, repeat the connection test in Internet settings, and try again.
+    * If the exploit fails or takes longer than 60 seconds to load, press the HOME button, reopen the browser through Fake News and try again.

+        * If your Switch white screens trying to do this, hold **POWER** for 15 seconds to shutdown, then try again.

 2. When the prompt with the textbox appears, **tap** the textbox.
 The keyboard will not appear.
 3. **Wait five full seconds.**